idvorkin/idvorkin.github.io/_d/siy.md

 - FP: UPLIFTING AND SETTLING THE MIND WITH ALTRUISTIC JOY
 - IP: REJOICING IN INNER GOODNESS AND ALTRUISTIC DEEDS
 - Selfless Love, a Short Poem

+Enemy of loving kindness - Far: Ill will - Near: Grasping - If pereson leaves, no longer love - Near: Conditional Love - Only love if they do XYZ

 ### Working with suffering